Masonry – Sunderland

 Top right detail: leaf to the right of the flower (above the sun) points upwards.
 Bottom left detail: the rose above the eye doesn't has separately drawn petals.
 Bottom centre detail: the letter 't' in the word accepted is well spaced.

-This transfer is attributed to John Carr on the basis of the inscribed jug below dated 1841.
-The red painted text is typical of items from Carr's Low Lights Pottery in North Shields.
+This transfer is attributed to John Carr on the basis of the inscribed jugs below dated 1841 and 1842.
+The text is typical of items from Carr and Patton's Low Lights Pottery in North Shields.

 A chamber pot with the same version of the transfer.